 ‘Rob Wyld is Australia’s leading expert on anti-corruption issues.
 He is passionate and thoughtful.
 His advice is pragmatic and understandable.
 He is also very personable and clients and co-counsel enjoy working with him.’

 ‘One of the, if not the leading firm in New South Wales with brilliant and charming lawyers.
 It remains an immense pleasure to work with and know many of their Partners, each of whom are leaders in their fields.’

 International Bar Association

-- Acting for a former SKM Director, Mr Casamento, in a foreign bribery prosecution, the first in Australia proceeding to a contested criminal trial.
-Criminal proceedings have been commenced in the Local Court of New South Wales.
+- Acting for a former SKM Director in a high-profile foreign bribery prosecution, which is proceeding to a contested criminal trial.

-- Acting as the International Bar Association and OECDIBA co-lead on the Presidential Task Force with the OECD on the Role of Lawyers in International Commercial Structures.
+- Acted as the IBA co-lead on the Presidential Task Force with the OECD on the Role of Lawyers in International Commercial Structures.

 - Undertaking ongoing pro-bono work for the Afghanistan Independent Bar Association (AIBA), assisting to embed the Anti-Corruption Guidelines for the Afghanistan legal profession, to assist in encouraging transparency and integrity in the legal system and monitoring progress.